uberspark/uberxmhf/tee-sdk/README.md

 using `pkg-config --cflags packagename`.
 The linking flags can be obtained using `pkg-config --libs --static packagename`.
 Note that we only support static linking for now.
-If you installed [tz](tz) to a non-standard location $tzinstallprefix, you may need to set `PKG_CONFIG_LIBDIR` to include `$tzinstallprefix/lib/pkgconfig`.
+If you installed [tz](tz) to a non-standard location `$tzinstallprefix`, you may need to set `PKG_CONFIG_LIBDIR` to include `$tzinstallprefix/lib/pkgconfig`.

 [1]: http://pkg-config.freedesktop.org/wiki/